Job Skills/Business Recruitment/Career Training/Workforce Development and More

 The majority of the funding for these grants comes from the Joan Roach Volunteer Fund for the Needy.
 This program supports Eastern Panhandle nonprofit organizations that provide assistance to sick, needy, dependent, neglected or disadvantaged persons.
 Approximately $7,000 will be awarded.

 Nonprofit organizations serving Jefferson, Berkeley, and Morgan counties can apply for grants from the Eastern Panhandle CARE Fund to support healthcare programs that provide access to affordable, high-quality, patient-centered care, and empowerment through health education, and connection to community resources.
 A total of $25,000 is available in this grant program.

 Jefferson County Historic Cemetery Grants – ($2,500 to $5,000)

-Historic cemeteries in Jefferson County, interested in the maintenance, repair, restoration, preservation, and beautification of Civil War era graves and burial plots can apply for a total of $10,000 in grants from the Helen Parker Willard Fund.
+Historic cemeteries in Jefferson County, interested in the maintenance, repair, restoration, preservation, and beautification of Civil War era graves and burial plots can apply for a total of more than $14,000 in grants from the Helen Parker Willard Fund.

 WE ARE HAPPY TO ASSIST YOU!